Contents

 What’s the Tower of London ravens myth?

-The Tower of London ravens myth goes like this – King Charles II is thought to be the man to insist the ravens are protected after being told that should they ever leave, the Tower and kingdom will fall.
+The Tower of London ravens myth goes like this: King Charles II is said to have insisted the ravens be protected after being told that, should they ever leave, the Tower and kingdom would fall.
 Over the years, a few of the ravens have escaped, most of them being returned.

 Is the Tower of London Worth Visiting?